WormBase/names/README.md

 To allow the UI webpackDevServer to proxy to the ring server, the ring server has to be run at the host and port configured in the `"proxy"` section in [client/package.json](client/package.json) (standardly 4010 is used).

+When the API is running locally, the API documentation should be available at http://localhost:4010/api-docs/.

 #### Tools

 ##### Running a Clojure REPL